mautic/documentation/README.md

 ```
 [these steps](./../plugins/integration_test.html)
 ```
-This will link to `plugins/integration_test.html` on the documentation website created from the *md* source file.
+This will link to `plugins/integration_test.html` on the documentation website created from the *.md* source file.

 #### Images

-As noted above, the images can be placed in the media subfolders.
-The images probably aren't possible to upload via the GitHub web interface, but you can upload them to any public URL and link them from there.
+Images can be placed in the media subfolders in the different sections of this repository.
+For images that cannot be uploaded via the GitHub web interface, upload them to any public URL service and use the generated link.

 ```
 ![alternative text here](http://example.com/images/apple.png "Tooltip text here")